wints/documentation/ingredients/sdk_setup/identify_and_logout.md

 [[Branch getInstance] setIdentity:@"1234"]; // your app's userId
 ~~~

+**NOTE:** Please keep the string to less than 127 characters.

 Add a `logout` call anywhere you allow the user to logout.

 ~~~ objc
 [[Branch getInstance] logout];
 ~~~

-It's that simple!
 {% endif %}